-An important property of this heuristics is that with more planning--learning iterations, the plans will be closer to the subspace representable by the chosen policy class, which should in return result in better fit of future policies to future planned paths.
-The speedup gained by the guiding is for the possibility to enlarge the searched action space or refine the time resolution.
+An important property of the guiding approach is that with more planning--learning iterations, the plans will be closer to the subspace representable by the chosen policy class, which should in return result in better fit of future policies to future planned paths.
+The speedup gained by the guiding is utilized to enlarge the searched action space or refine the time resolution.

 We propose to start the planning in a~reduced action space which is practical to be explored without guiding, and once a~guiding policy is available, the dimensionality can be increased.
 We start with 9~actions and time resolution of 1000~ms, further we add more actions, and last, we refine the time resolution to 200~ms, which is more suitable for real-world execution (but the plans need to be 5-times longer, which would be a~significant increase in computation time without guiding).